 While it is important that we honor the divine feminine, we must not forget that the divine masculine is alive within each and every one of us as well.

-The only way we can truly become awakened and spiritually mature beings is to integrate both sides of our nature as men and women – not simply one above the other.
+The only way we can truly balance our spiritual awakening is to integrate both sides of our nature as men and women – not simply one above the other.